alexhang212/SparrowVis_Pipeline/Code/README.md

 ```
 Rscript OrganizeOutput.R
 ```
-This will create a csv file called "AutoVisitRate.csv" which stores counts the visits detected for each video and the effective observation time (see Nakagawa et al., 2007)
+This will create a csv file called **AutoVisitRate.csv** which counts the visits detected for each video and the effective observation time (see Nakagawa et al., 2007)

 ## Running on the HPC cluster
 If you are more experienced with computational techniques and have access to the higher performance computing cluster in Imperial (or similar), I provided additional scripts that I used to run the pipeline on it.
 This would save more time because you can basically run the pipeline in parallel for multiple videos.